mcneel/developer.rhino3d.com/README.md

 ## Getting Started

-These instructions cover running this project locally on both Mac OS X and Windows so that you can preview changes before pushing them to GitHub Pages.
+These instructions cover running this project locally on both macOS and Windows so that you can preview changes before pushing them to GitHub Pages.

 First, navigate somewhere safe and clone the repository.